-One of the most popular questions I receive over and over as a blogger is how to get the look for less.
+One of the most popular questions I receive over and over is how to get the look for less.
 A reader sees a designer garment, loves the style, but wants to achieve it on a budget.
-I know many blogs and websites focus on getting the look for less, but Wardrobe Oxygen will never do that.
+I know many influencers and style blogs focus on getting the look for less, but Wardrobe Oxygen will never do that.
 Let me explain…

 Why I Don't Recommend the Look for Less